burningwave/jvm-driver/README.md

 <br/>

-Each functionality offered by the driver is **initialized in deferred way** at the first call.
+Each functionality offered by the driver is **initialized in deferred way** at the first call if the driver is not obtained through the method `io.github.toolfactory.jvm.Driver.getNew()`.
 However, it is possible to initialize all of the functionalities at once by calling the method `Driver.init()`.

 The methods exposed by the Driver interface are the following:
 ```java